rahulrai-in/thecloudblog/tcb/content/post/Event-Driven Architecture with Apache Kafka for .NET Developers Part 3 - Azure Event Hubs/index.md

 ## Azure Services Setup: Schema Registry

 Let's create a new Schema Registry in our Event Hubs namespace.
-Note that Schema Registry is an independent feature that you can use with other messaging services such as Service Bus and Azure Queues.
+Note that Schema Registry is an independent feature that you can also use with other messaging services such as Service Bus and Azure Queues.
 We will first create a Schema Group that is used to manage a collection of schemas.
 You might want to create a Schema Group per domain or application.

 Click on the **Schema Registry** option in your Event Hubs namespace, under **Entities** and select the option to create a new Schema Group as follows: